This article looks at techniques, herbs and supplements which can help balance hormones naturally and alleviate acne and other pre-menstrual symptoms.

 Cut down on caffeine

 Cutting back on the caffeine could do wonders for your hormones!
-Whilst the occasional coffee won’t do any harm, too much caffeine drives the adrenal glands to produce the stress hormone; cortisol.
+Whilst the occasional coffee after food won’t do any harm, too much caffeine, especially on an empty stomach, drives the adrenal glands to produce the stress hormone; cortisol.
 This increases the production of insulin, which causes a rise in sebum and inflammation which can lead to breakouts.

 To maximise hormone function while you sleep, try to get to bed by 10 p.m.
 Hormone experts claim that one hour of sleep between 10 p.m. and 2 a.m. is the equivalent to two hours of sleep before or after these time slots!